magnate3/raspberry-pi-os-qemu/README.md

 A tiny kernel *incrementally built* for OS education.

-We wills start with a minimal, baremetal code piece.
-Then we will add a set of kernel features in small doses through a series of experiments.
+We will start with minimal, baremetal code.
+Then add kernel features in small doses as a series of experiments.

 Each experiment is a self-contained and can run on both Rpi3 hardware and QEMU.